meleu/gostack-bootcamp-notes/level-02/99-gobarber-backend-summary.md

   - valid token and valid file
   - delete the file in `/tmp` dir and try to send a new one
     - fix the problem using `fs.existsSync()`

-- Edit the `src/server.ts` to serve the image files statically.

-- Test in a browser.

 ## Appointments